momosalah1911/CreditCard_Classification/README.md

 | ANN   | 0.786    | 0.620             | 0.871   | 0.999    |
 | VC    | 0.672    | 0.496             | 0.758   | 0.999    |

-* try to check result of multiple model to deal with dataset (implance dataset)without tuning this model
 > [!NOTE]
 > Avoid Data Leakage: Apply under-sampling, over-sampling, or SMOTE techniques only to the training set.
     This helps prevent data leakage and ensures that the test set remains representative of real-world scenarios.